 The DLP solution must not duplicate the protected data in any form!
 If it does, then DLP becomes Data Leak Provoking.
 But many vendors still sell products, copying the data they are supposed to protect into their internal database.
 Encrypting such data, or keeping it in the form of the search index is not enough to satisfy this requirement!

-GTB Technologies finds the sensitive data which others don’t
+GTB Technologies finds the sensitive data that others don’t!